 Here are the top 7 ways you can use WhatsApp to ramp up your marketing game.

-1. Use opt-ins to generate high-quality leads: WhatsApp opt-in is getting your prospects and customers (both new and existing) to agree to providing their number to receive messages and notifications from your business via WhatsApp.
-However, the app mandates that businesses cannot get this opt-in via WhatsApp itself.
-It is usually done using a link or a banner shared through your website, mobile app, email, SMS or social media channels.
-Once clicked, the user is asked to provide his/her phone number and continue to chat with the business on WhatsApp.
+1. Use opt-ins to generate high-quality leads: WhatsApp opt-in is the option using which customers provide their consent to receive messages from the business.
+Opt-in must be collected by the business before they start sending messages to their customers using WhatsApp API.
+Businesses using WhatsApp APIs should collect opt-in using a link or a banner shared through their website, mobile app, email, SMS or social media channels.
+Once clicked, the user will be asked to provide their phone number after which they can continue to chat with the business on WhatsApp.

-And because only those people who are genuinely interested in the offerings opt-in, businesses get a pool of high-quality leads.
-And they tend to be more receptive to marketing communications & offers.
+And because only those people who are genuinely interested will opt-in, businesses will get a pool of high-quality leads who are more receptive to business communications.

-Kaafmeem, a Saudi Arabian Fashion e-tailer has successfully leveraged WhatsApp opt-ins to drive more conversations and achieve business goals.
-Kaafmeem’s customer service team had traditionally used email and direct calls to handle sales queries, delivery information requests or questions about refunds and replacements.
-However, to have a direct dialogue with their customers on a user-friendly channel, they started using WhatsApp as the main communication channel, and promoted it on their newsletter, website and Instagram profile.
+Kaafmeem, a Saudi Arabian fashion e-tailer has successfully leveraged WhatsApp to drive more conversations and achieve business goals.
+Kaafmeem’s customer service team had traditionally used email and direct calls to handle sales queries, delivery information requests, or questions about refunds and replacements.
+However, to have a direct dialogue with their customers on a user-friendly channel, they started using WhatsApp as the main communication channel and promoted it on their newsletter, website, and Instagram profile.

 As a result, their CSAT (Customer Satisfaction) score bumped up to 4.5 and FRT (First Response Time) reduced from 1hr 12min to < 1min.
 Thus, WhatsApp became the preferred channel of communication constituting 30% of query volume and helped the company build relationships that matter.

-2. Build your eCommerce store on WhatsApp with in-app catalogs – In-app product catalog is a great feature for businesses looking to organize, display, and market their goods and services without needing to create a website.
-WhatsApp’s in-app product catalog showcases your product with the help of an image and description, just like an e-commerce website.
+2. Build your eCommerce store on WhatsApp with in-app catalogs – In-app product catalog is a great feature available in WhatsApp Business app to help businesses organize, display, and sell their goods and services without needing to create a website.
+The in-app product catalog showcases your product with the help of an image and description, just like an e-commerce website.
 This helps users make quick purchase decisions.
-Payment links can be provided in the chat window itself for users to complete the purchase.
+Payment links can be provided in the chat window to complete the purchase.

 Additionally, as users don’t have to exit the chat to select and evaluate the product, businesses close more deals and reduce drop-offs, providing a unified user experience.

-4. Generate brand awareness using the Status feature – Since its introduction in 2017, one of the most popular features on WhatsApp is the Status feature, with more than 500 million users using it regularly.
-Businesses can capitalize on it and run brand awareness campaigns using images, videos, audio, and links.
+4. Generate brand awareness using the Status feature – Since its introduction in 2017, one of the most popular features on WhatsApp is the Status feature.
+Available on the WhatsApp Business app, this feature can be used by businesses to spread awareness about a new product or service with the help of images, videos, audio, and links.